The story so far

 As a child of the 70’s and a teen of the 80’s I did what I was supposed to do while being told that, as a woman, I could do anything.
-That is I got a bunch of good GCSEs, seriously lost my way in 6th form and scraped just enough A levels to get into a Uni through clearing.
+That is, I got a bunch of good GCSEs, seriously lost my way in 6th form and scraped just enough A levels to get into a Uni through clearing.
 It was the beginning of the 90’s and going to uni was still free and still the only option for a girl like me.
 I look back at my degree now and see that it was a bloody brilliant one (Modern European Cultural Studies and French) but I was thoroughly unappreciative and was more focussed on Regal Kingsize and Grolsh.
-The best thing about my years at Uni were the friendships I made and still treasure today.
+Some of the best things about my years at Uni were the friendships I made and still treasure today.

 I started a new business with my Mum, running self catering accommodation back in Staffordshire.
-Our eco holiday house was a learning curve of epic proportions and we made a ton of mistakes but we did win a few awards and I did start to work with independent businesses & a long lost fire began to burn.
+Our eco holiday house was a learning curve of epic proportions and we made a ton of mistakes, but we did win a few awards and I did start to work with independent businesses & a long lost fire began to burn.

 After 7 years running our successful eco holiday house, the house was sold and I had a decision to make.
 Continue to work with, connect and help these amazing small businesses I had built relationships with or get a job.